Abundant wildlife in Svalbard and stunning scenery in East Greenland combine to create a complete Arctic experience.

 This voyage offers a wide range of opportunities for photographers of all backgrounds.
 Our free photography program gives you the chance to learn and practice your photography skills alongside an expert photographer.

-In Spitsbergen, polar bears and other charismatic megafauna abound in dramatic Arctic icescapes.
+In Svalbard, polar bears and other charismatic megafauna abound in dramatic Arctic icescapes.
 In East Greenland photographers are treated to magnificent white icebergs juxtaposed against towering bluffs of tan and ocher.

 Even at night, when the starry firmament becomes a stage upon which aurora borealis performs its otherworldly magic, our expert will be available to help you make the most of this bounty in your viewfinder.

-On this voyage, our optional sea kayaking program is conducted in Spitsbergen and East Greenland.
+On this voyage, our optional sea kayaking program is conducted in Svalbard and East Greenland.
 These are a truly world-class paddling destinations that very few kayakers have had the fortune to experience.

 Kayaking is a fun and interesting way to experience the wildlife and landscapes of these unique environments.
 If you enjoy sea kayaking, then do not miss your chance to participate in this exciting adventure option.